AchiniP/race-data-tracker/README.md

 - axios (Promise based HTTP client)
 - mongoose (mongoDB ODM)
 - dotenv (Loads environment variables from .env file)
-- memory-cache (imple in-memory cache to store token, so that we can reduce the calls making to auth API)
 - winston (logger library)

 #### dev dependencies